 In the past few weeks, we have been able to look back on a varied and successful programme at the Reallabor Hagenmarkt, which was carried out in cooperation with the WissenschaftsCampus.
-Now the programme runs for another week and ends on 16 July with the final event "Wir für Braunschweig - Marktplatz mit Musik zum Ende des Reallabor Hagenmarkt".
+The programme runs for another week, ending on 16 July with the final event "Wir für Braunschweig - Marktplatz mit Musik zum Ende des Reallabor Hagenmarkt".

 Here are four of the events that were held at the Hagenmarkt.